The first steps in setting up the tracker

 - The data on industry and sector is extracted from fidelity.

-- The money-weighted-average-return (MWAR) is used to calculate your “total return” over your portfolio.
+- The money-weighted-average-return (MWAR) is used to calculate your “total return” over your portfolio and the different categories (stock/crypto).
 This formula looks at the cash inflows and cash outflows, while taking into account the current value of your portfolio.
 It also looks at the dates you made contributions.
 Make sure all these data are correct in order to have an accurate total return.

 - If your portfolio is less than one year old, the MWAR will give you back an inflated number.
 For example if you made 10% return in one month, it will return 120%, because it will assume that you keep making this return.
 Learn more about the MWAR here.